newfull5/Stereotype-Detector/README.md

 <img src="https://user-images.githubusercontent.com/52832716/137329613-38566eaa-5481-4b56-849a-4882f083fe98.png" width="800">

 ## Dataset

+In the actual dataset, five people classified whether or not there was a stereotype in the sentence, but trained with the most selected type as correct.

 - There are **12,688** human-labeled comments in total.
 - They ar splitted into 10,688 train set, 1000 test set and 1000 valid set